lucasparada20/probabilities/README.md

 ```
 Where: $g(z) = \Phi(z) + \gamma(1-z^2)\frac{\phi(z)}{6}$ and $\gamma=\frac{1}{\sigma^3}\sum_{i}p_i(1-p_i)(1-2p_i)$.

-Here's a helpful tip: when you're diving into exercises involving probabilities for less common distributions (like those that aren't normal or Poisson), you'll often find that there's a theoretical approach that can closely approximate your distribution with a normal distribution.
+Here's a helpful tip: when diving into exercises involving probabilities for less common distributions (like those that aren't normal or Poisson), you'll often find a theoretical approach that can closely approximate your distribution with a normal distribution.
 So, before you jump into computing your probability directly, it's a good idea to look into the literature for a reasonable approximation.
 You might find it saves you some time and effort!

 ## GNU scientific library